 First Baptist Church, Crossnore is a mission-minded church with 30 percent of its income going to mission work.
 The church is a Southern Baptist Church with affiliations with the Southern Baptist Convention, the North Carolina Baptist Convention, and the Avery Baptist Association.

 The programs of the church are so formatted that there are Bible studies, mission studies, fellowships, and music for all ages.
-The church offers Sunday School for all ages, Worship Service three times a week, youth, children, and senior adult activities.
+The church offers Sunday School for all ages, Worship Service and Bible Study, youth, children, and senior adult activities.